mattvenn/zero-to-asic-www/content/terminology/IC.md

 * transistors, for example [MOSFETS](/terminology/mosfet)
 * resistors
 * capacitors
+* inductors

-Here is an example of an IC, a type of amplifier called an Op-Amp.
+Here is an example of a fairly small IC, a type of amplifier called an Op-Amp.
 The image is from [zeptobars](https://zeptobars.com/en/read/Fairchild-UA714HC-precision-opamp-fuses-trimming)

 ![Fairchild-UA714HC](/Fairchild-UA714HC.jpg)

+From [wikipedia](https://en.wikipedia.org/wiki/Invention_of_the_integrated_circuit): There is no consensus on who invented the IC.
+The American press of the 1960s named four people: Kilby, Lehovec, Noyce and Hoerni; in the 1970s the list was shortened to Kilby and Noyce.